Introduction

 - Remove the air filter and cover to access the carburetor.

-- Shake the starter fluid well and spray a small amount directly into the carburetor.
-Be cautious not to over-apply to avoid flooding the engine.
+- Shake the starter fluid canister and spray a small amount into the carburetor, being cautious not to flood the engine.

-- Reinstall the air filter and cover to ensure proper airflow.
+- Reinstall the air filter and cover to maintain proper airflow.

 - Start the Engine: Pull the starter cord sharply.
 The engine should start if the air-fuel mixture is correct.